DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 or

-examination for a specialty board passed during the renewal period is
+examination for a specialty board specialty

-Board of Physician Specialties, or the education may be earned for this activity
+Board of Physician Specialties, or the continuing education hours may be

-National Board of Physicians and in each renewal period.
+National Board of Physicians and earned for this activity in each renewal

 Surgeons.